What Is Half-and-Half?

 Half-and-half is best used when you want something richer than milk but not quite as heavy as cream.
 Since it has more fat than milk, it can add a touch of richness, which is why it’s so popular in coffee.

-Try using half-and-half in cocktails, ice cream bases, or quiche.
+Try using half-and-half in cocktails, ice cream bases, or a quiche recipe.
 While it can be used to enrich sauces, be careful to just splash it in at the end — overcooking the half-and-half can curdle the sauce.

 Half and half is also a good solution for desserts that call for equal parts milk and cream, but have a tendency to separate.
 The fat has been homogenized in the half-and-half, so using it in desserts like panna cotta will deliver a smoother, more consistent result.